rodlie/qtfm/tray/README.md

 ## Roadmap

-In the future this daemon can be used to cache/speed up varios things in QtFM.
+In the future this daemon can be used to cache/speed up various things in QtFM.
 Support for more actions and devices is also possible.

 ## Usage